Unprecedented growth in china’s milk consumption in 2020

 According to research by Euromonitor International, China is the second-largest dairy market after the United States.
 But it is estimated that by 2022 it will reach the United States becoming the largest dairy market in the world.
 With the development of China’s economy and the rise in Chinese people’s living standards, the per capita consumption of dairy products in China keeps growing.
 According to Statistica the average per capita consumption of milk in China stands at 11.4 kg in 2020.

 Milk consumption = Health in China?

-Chinese consumers are turning on to the nutritional benefits of milk products.
+Chinese consumers are turning on the nutritional benefits of milk products.
 It is predicted that sales of milk in China will increase from 11.95 billion RMB (2018) to 12.83 billion RMB (2022), with a 1.7% annual growth rate (the biggest growth register so far in the Chinese milk market).
-Analysts said that recently China invested heavily in modernizing its dairy industry and promotes milk consumption on the basis of its health benefits.
+Analysts said that recently China invested heavily in modernizing its dairy industry and promoting milk consumption on the basis of its health benefits.
 Refrigeration has become increasingly widespread in China so that Chinese consumers can store milk and other dairy products for a long time.
 Milk helps to get more protein into the diet and to build the body’s immune system.
 That’s why Covid-19 caused an increasing request for milk.